Tara Brown's murderer Lionel Patea sentenced to life for second murder

 • Tara Brown's killer speaks out: 'My actions are unforgivable'

-Mill described through tears about how her four-year-old daughter's voice shook whenever she described to people what happened to her "daddy".
+Mill described through tears about how her 4-year-old daughter's voice shook whenever she described to people what happened to her "daddy".

 An apology from Nelson Patea to Dufty's family was read to the court.